williamxu7/williamxu7.github.io/_posts/2021-3-5-Supervised-and-Unsupervised-Learning.md

 <span style="color:#0abab5">**Conclusion**</span>

 I was a former financial analyst with no data science background.
 The data science concepts, supervised learning and unsupervised learning can seem tricky when people saw for the first time (including me).
 However, I have much enjoyed the journey since I started learning data science.
-I have found that concepts like supervised learning and unsupervised learning are not difficult as it may seem in the beginning.
+I have found that concepts like supervised learning and unsupervised learning are not as difficult as they may seem in the beginning.

 If you are looking to start exploring the data science area, I hope this blog would serve as a stepping stone for you to dive in further.
 By understanding the big picture of supervised and unsupervised learning and their uses in different industries, I am confident that it will make your future data science journey smoother and more pleasant.